Five security controls and incidents impact the cost and scope of your cyber insurance coverage.

-Hundreds of other technology providers and mainstream companies (insurance providers too) have been breached or will be.
+Hundreds of technology providers and mainstream companies (insurance providers, too) have been breached or will be.

-Your MSP can help you tie all of this together with exhibits that make you stand out from companies that aren’t as organized and candid.
+Integris ties this together for you with exhibits and messaging, so you stand out from less organized and candid competitors.
 Lead with security.
 It’s on everyone’s mind.